openstack/glance/doc/source/configuration/configuring.rst

 Configuring the Cinder Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note**: Currently Cinder store is experimental.
-Current deployers should be
-aware that the use of it in production right now may be risky.
-It is expected
-to work well with most iSCSI Cinder backends such as LVM iSCSI, but will not
-work with some backends especially if they don't support host-attach.

 **Note**: To create a Cinder volume from an image in this store quickly, additional
 settings are required.
 Please see the
 `Volume-backed image <https://docs.openstack.org/cinder/latest/admin/blockstorage-volume-backed-image.html>`_